code-crow1337/Github-Social/README.md

 ### Needs to fix
 1. Refactor code for more scalability as well readability.
-2. Some styling refactoring to make a more beutiful API.
+2. Some styling refactoring to make a more beutiful App.